Search for Important Questions

 1. What is the time limit for information concerning human rights violations by exempted organizations under Section 24?

-2. How many articles are there in the Universal Declaration of Human Rights?
+2. How many sections are in the RTI Act 2005?

 1. When was the Human Rights Commission established in India?